Exploring the beautiful landscape and find out the top things to do in Queenstown.

 Tours and Adventures – the variety was overpowering me!

 Apart from the excursions to the nearby fjords and mountains, Queenstown is famous for adventure tourism.
-It has a lot of local tours and adventures that was kind of… overwhelming.
+It has a lot of local tours and adventures that were kind of… overwhelming.
 As I entered the tourist center I instantly got lost by the great variety of activities that they had: rafting, fishing, golfing, trekking, skydiving, stargazing, canyoning, paragliding, sunrise balloons, glacier hiking, scenic cruise, farm experience, wine tours, helicopter ride… to something even more extreme like jet skiing, shark experience, bungy jumping, and, that’s new to me, aerobatic flying.
 Given that it would be very expensive, (and it might take months to try them all), we signed up for a horse trekking trip in Glenorchy.
 I thought about joining a scenic cruise and farm experience, but we were exhausted after all the activities and ended up going to the movies in the town center.

 Kawarau Bungy Centre – the World Home of Bungy